Aroostook River

-The Aroostook River is a 112 mi tributary of the Saint John River in the U.S. state of Maine and the Canadian province of New Brunswick.
+The Aroostook River (/əˈruːstək, -ˈrʊs-/ ə-ROO-stək-,_--RUU--) is a 112 mi tributary of the Saint John River in the U.S. state of Maine and the Canadian province of New Brunswick.
 Its basin is the largest sub-drainage of the Saint John River.

-The name is derived from the Malecite name Wool-ahs-took, translated by Ganong as "good river for everything".
+The name is derived from the Wolastoqey name Wool-ahs-took, translated by Ganong as "good river for everything".
 It appears as Arassatuk (DeRozier, 1699).

 History

-In the late 1830s, the territory comprising the river's drainage area was the scene of the Aroostook War, a boundary dispute between the United States and the United Kingdom.
+In the late 1830s, the territory comprising the river's drainage area was the scene of the Aroostook War, a boundary dispute between the United States and the United Kingdom, which was ultimately resolved by the Webster–Ashburton Treaty of 1842.

 Geography

 The river rises in northeastern Maine from the confluence of Millinocket Stream and Munsungan Stream in Maine Township 8, Range 8, WELS, in northern Penobscot County.
 The river winds east and northeast through Aroostook County.
 It runs through Ashland, and passes north of Presque Isle and east of Caribou.
 It joins the Saint John River in Aroostook, New Brunswick, 2 mi after crossing the Canada–United States border.

 The United States government maintains two river flow gages on the Aroostook.
 The first is located near Masardis, Maine where the rivershed is 892 sqmi.
 The second is at Washburn, Maine where the rivershed is 1654 sqmi.
 By Fort Fairfield, Maine the rivershed is 2301 sqmi.
 At Masardis, the maximum recorded flow is 29,500 cuft/s and the minimum 41 cuft per second.
 At Washburn, the maximum recorded flow is 49500 cuft per second and the minimum 75 cuft per second.
 Annual maximum flows occur during the spring snow melt and minimums in the fall.
 The highest flood levels at both gages occurred during ice-dam induced floods, which occur relatively often on this river.
 Such flooding occurred in March and April 1999, April and May 2003, and April 2004.

 The International Appalachian Trail runs along the river for several miles.
 Hikers cross the river, pass through customs, and cross the international boundary at Fort Fairfield, Maine.

 Aroostook River in Presque Isle, Maine, USA in summer.